-- Cookie Hale and PJ Jones

-The following thoughts, behaviors and tactics represent the core of contemporary ski technique.
-It is a basic check list for coaches, instructors and skiers that enable all to sharpen their self awareness of good skiing behaviors, as well as guide others in their pursuit of great skiing performance: When I watch skiers, these are the main check points I watch for:

-- 1. Tracks in the snow - 2.
+All Mountain Ski Alliance Movements in Motion: Fundamentals of Skiing - Cookie Hale and PJ Jones The following thoughts, behaviors and tactics represent the core of contemporary ski technique.
+It is a basic check list for coaches, instructors and skiers that enable all to sharpen their self awareness of good skiing behaviors, as well as guide others in their pursuit of great skiing performance: When I watch skiers, these are the main check points I watch for: - 1.
+Tracks in the snow, usually round. - 2.
 Functional stance or carriage that is loose and mobile so you can feel and always be balancing in the forces: - a.
 Balancing over foot soles always (not forward or back), sweet spot is the arches "home" - b.
 Cat back small of back is rounded, not arched, shoulders rounded forward and relaxed, this allows for hips to stay mobile and help with dynamic balancing - c.
-Hips lined up with feet, not twisted (countered or rotated) functional lower body, knee working as a hinge joint

-(This basic skiing posture allows us to use our lower body to steer, edge and pressure the skis, our base of support, while coordinating it with our upper body.)
+Hips lined up with knees and feet, more square to skis and not twisted (countered or rotated) functional lower body, knee working as a hinge joint.
+(Feel the hips come through the turn with your skis.)
+(This basic skiing posture allows us to use our lower body to steer, edge and pressure the skis, our base of support, while coordinating it with our upper body.) - 3.
+Moving into the turn timing and direction (foragonal). - 4.
+Early and progressive foot-to-foot (lateral) flow of weight distribution begin to move to new foot right after apex so that right about edge change, new foot is dominate, but still more two-footed.
+Start moving to new foot early.

-- 3. Moving into the turn timing and direction pole swinging into the new turn. - 4.
-Bending/unbending (flexion/extension), all joints, to manage pressure of turn forces loose and mobile. - 5.
-Early and progressive foot-to-foot (lateral) flow of weight distribution begin to move to new foot right after apex so that right about edge change, new foot is dominate, but still more two-footed. - 6.
-Steering, edging, pressure management being progressive and continual, always blended together and coordinated with turn shape, speed, terrain.
-Feeling the skis in the snow. - 7.
-Steering is with the whole leg using the feet and calf/shin muscles as well as the stronger thigh and hip muscles and coordinated with the balancing upper body.
-(Feel the foot continually rolling and slightly "twisting" inside the boot by using the calf/shin muscles and with the power coming of the butt and upper thigh muscles.) - 8.
-Edging results from active shins.
-Rolling of the feet in the boots starts the shin movement.
-The thighs and hips are aligned and coordinated with balancing upper body over the feet.
-(Feel the arch of outside foot and the knee/thigh of the inside leg.) - 9.
-Upper body (core from waist up, hands, arms, head) is guided and directed, aiming where it is going next, taking the inside line while the skis (base of support) take the outside line.
+5. Bending/unbending (flexion/extension), all joints, to manage pressure of turn forces - loose and mobile.
+(Feel the thighs become vertical and move over into the turn.
+After the apex, as you "sink/bend" feel the shins drive into the boot cuffs pressing forward and to the inside of the turn.)
+6. Upper body (core from waist up, hands, arms, head) is guided and directed, aiming where it is going next, apex of next turn, taking the inside line while the skis (base of support) take the outside line.
 Pole swings smoothly in the direction of the new turn.
-Timing and intensity coordinated with turn shape, speed, and terrain.
+7. Steering is with the whole leg using the feet and calf/shin muscles as well as the stronger thigh and hip muscles and coordinated with the balancing upper body.
+(Feel the foot continually rolling and slightly "twisting" inside the boot by using the calf/shin muscles and with the power coming of the butt and upper thigh muscles.)
+8. Edging results from active shins.
+Rolling of the feet in the boots starts the shin movement, steering the skis onto the edges.
+The thighs and hips are aligned and coordinated with balancing upper body over the feet, the base of support.
+(Feel the arch of outside foot and the knee/thigh of the inside leg as you tip your skis.)
+Edge change.